 BASE SALARIES.
-Annual base salaries are based on past and present corporate and individual performance, with reference to base salary data of similar-sized corporations and industry competitors so such salaries are generally competitive in the market place.
+Annual base salaries are based on past and present corporate and individual performance.
+The Committee considers base salary data of similar-sized corporations and industry competitors to ensure that salaries are competitive in the market place.
 Salary comparisons with peer group companies are reviewed and analyzed to account for differences in size and business complexity among peer companies.

 The Committee has complete discretion in determining base salary amounts (including the grant and amount of any annual discretionary incentive payments or stock option awards), regardless of whether corporate or individual performance goals are achieved.
-The Committee exercised its complete discretion in setting base salaries for 2002.
+The Committee exercised its complete discretion in setting base salaries for 2003.